 Quick bread recipes are easy to convert into mini loaves.
 Instead of buying (and finding a place for!) heaps of small loaf pans, try a pan like this mini loaf pan from Sur la Table.
 You can bake up to eight mini loaves all at once.

 Countertop Dough Proofer

-Baking stones arent just for pizza!
-Ceramic stones like this one from Sur la Tableare great at soaking up extra moisture from the exterior of the bread to help develop a crunchy, cripsy crust.
-Use a stone to bake recipes like these that typically call for a baking sheetand dont forget to use baking stones for homemade pizza.
+Baking stones aren’t just for pizza.
+Ceramic stones are great at soaking up extra moisture from the exterior of the bread to help develop a crunchy, crispy crust.
+Use a stone to bake sheet breads that typically call for a baking sheet—and don’t forget to use baking stones for homemade pizza and sourdough bread.

 Avid bread bakers swear by these woven proofing baskets called bannetons.
 They give your bread an attractive shape while rising, plus they really make you feel like an expert baker.